gyuho/learn/doc/etcd_priority_queue_aws_gcp/README.md

 [**_etcd_**](https://github.com/coreos/etcd) is a **distributed key-value** store, [*`/etc`*](http://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/etc.html) distributed.
-The directory `/etc` in Linux contains system configuration files for program controls.
-Then `etcd` is a distributed key-value store for system configurations.
+The directory `/etc` in Linux contains system configuration files for program controls. `etcd` is a distributed key-value store for these system configurations.

 **_Redis_** and **_`etcd`_** have the same premise: **_key-value store_**.